snap-contrib/docker-snap/README.md

 docker login docker.pkg.github.com --username <your_user_name> --password <generated_token_not_password>
 ```

-The pull the image from the command line with:
+Then pull the image from the command line with:

 ```console
 docker pull docker.pkg.github.com/snap-contrib/docker-snap/snap:latest